 IAB reports on the digital AdSpend for 2015.
-UK spent over £8bn last year on digital advertising.
-Display is growing exponentially.
+The UK spent over £8bn last year on digital advertising.
+The display is growing exponentially.
 Don’t take our word for it. look at the statistics here.
 65% of people notice ads on their mobile.

 Mobile Advertising: What can you Do?